 - Assessment forms:

-- Including interactive electronic forms for assessing the quality of interviews and decisions as well as reporting functions which allow you to gain insights in the overall quality of the interviewing and decision-making processes in your office and to identify possible weaker points for which follow-up actions may be needed
+- Including interactive electronic forms for assessing the quality of interviews and decisions as well as reporting functions which allow you to gain insights in the overall quality of the interviewing and decision-making processes in your office and to identify possible weaker points for which follow-up actions may be needed.
+Watch tutorial videos:

 The overall objective of this guidance is to support Member States in the practical implementation of key provisions of the Asylum Procedures Directive (2013/32/EU) to achieve fair and effective asylum procedures and to strengthen the CEAS at an operational level.
 The guidance can also serve as tool to strengthen national asylum procedures at policy level and as reference for the development of national monitoring frameworks and conduct of self-assessments of the asylum procedure.
 Built on existing practices that can be found within the EU, this guidance formulates commonly acknowledged operational standards and indicators that are realistic and achievable across all Member States and provides examples of good practice.